 Morgan Green, 29

-Morgan is a Pediatric Resident in his final year of residency.
+Morgan is a Pediatric Resident in his final year of residency at UCSF Benioff Children’s Hospital Oakland.
 He also works for SHINE, an initiative that helps to connect low income patient populations, immigrants, refugees and people of color to the vast amount of regional parks in the community.
-SHINE seeks to expose the Oakland, CA, community to the resources available to them but usually utilized by upper socioeconomic status.
+SHINE seeks to expose the Oakland, CA, community to the resources that are available to them but usually utilized by those with upper socioeconomic status.

 Sara Griffith, 24